-Ask a dozen people what makes someone attractive and you'll get a dozen different answers: a six pack, a curvy shape, or even a great sense of humor could all be deciding factors in whether or not you get someone's phone number or a second date.
-But there are plenty of subtle changes you can make that will help you look universally more attractive in no time, mostly because they'll give you tons of confidence.
-From adding a certain color to your wardrobe to working on your body language, these small tweaks will help you shine.
+Ask a dozen people what makes someone attractive, and you'll get a dozen different answers.
+A six-pack, a curvy shape, a great sense of humor, a nurturing nature—these could all be deciding factors in whether or not you get someone's phone number or a second date.
+But there are plenty of subtle changes you can make that will help you look even better, mostly because they'll give you tons of confidence.
+From adding a certain color to your wardrobe to working on your body language, these are subtle ways to make yourself more attractive.

-A splash of eye-catching color can make all the difference.
-Adding some red to your outfit won't only make you stand out in a crowd, it can make others find you more attractive, too.
+Adding a pop of red to your outfit won't only make you stand out in a crowd, but it can also make others find you more attractive.

 According to a 2010 study published in the Journal of Experimental Psychology: General, women deemed men wearing red more attractive than those in other colors.
 In fact, the effect was so profound that even men standing in front of a red background were perceived as more attractive than those in front of a white one.